gnarroway/hato/README.md

 The API is designed to be idiomatic and to make common tasks convenient, whilst still allowing the underlying HttpClient to be configured via native Java objects.

+## Status

+hato is under active development.
+Once it has stabilized to a reasonable degree, it will be published to clojars.

 ## Installation

-`hato` requires JDK 11 or above.
+hato requires JDK 11 or above.
 If you are running an older Java, please look at [clj-http](https://github.com/dakrone/clj-http).

 For Leinengen, add this to your project.clj